 Advertisement

-Marianne Faithfull's life story amounts to so much more than just the usual tales of sex, drugs and rock 'n' roll surrounding the living legend.
-She is a passionate performer with great insight into the human condition.
+Marianne Faithfull's life story amounts to so much more than just the usual tales of sex, drugs and rock 'n' roll.
+She was a passionate performer with great insight into the human condition.

 Modest beginnings in London's pubs

-Marianne Faithfull's unique voice was first heard at pubs across London as she grew into her teenage years.
+Born in 1946, Marianne Faithfull started taking singing gigs in pubs across London as a teenager.
 In 1964, Faithfull celebrated her first major success with "As Tears Go By," penned by Rolling Stones' band members Mick Jagger and Keith Richards.
 Other hits followed, including "This Little Bird" and "Summer Nights."

 Living the swinging '60s

 In 1965, Faithfull married artist John Dunbar, and became a permanent fixture in London's booming counterculture scene.
 By the end of that year she gave birth to her only son, Nicholas.
-But two years later the marriage collapsed, and Faithfull went on to start a relationship with one of the greatest names in rock history.
+But the marriage collapsed two years later, and Faithfull went on to start a relationship with one of the greatest names in rock history.

 Marianne Faithfull's romantic involvement with Mick Jagger ended up playing a major role in the rock band's overall direction.
 Songs like "Sympathy for the Devil," "Wild Horses" and "Sister Morphine" were all heavily influenced by their passionate relationship.
 The latter song, which Faithfull also recorded in her own right, speaks of her issues with drug addiction, which worsened over time.